jhuintprog/spring2020/finproj/index.md

 *Update 4/30* — Clarified that the driver program's `main` function should be in a source file called `main.cpp`; changed due date

+*Update 5/4* — Clarified that `allowMove` should allow the minotaur to capture the hero, and allow the hero to surrender to the minotaur

 **Due**: Wednesday, May 6th by 11pm

 # Hero vs. Minotaur